gruelbox/transaction-outbox/transactionoutbox-spring/README.md

 # transaction-outbox-spring

-Extension for [transaction-outbox-core](../) which integrates Spring's DI and/or transaction management.
+Extension for [transaction-outbox-core](../README.md) which integrates Spring's DI and/or transaction management.

+I don't actually use Spring in production, so this is more presented as an example at the moment.
+Doubtless I've missed a lot of nuances about the flexibility of Spring.
+Pull requests very welcome.

 ## Installation